mgild/.dotfiles/README.md

 For tmux powerline:
 - If Powerline is blank, try 'powerline-daemon --replace' while in tmux
 - Run 'tmux source-file ~/.tmux.conf' to refresh settings
+- For internal ip, install the netifaces pip package